 Scuba Diver: create a scuba diver with bending straws, and see who can keep the diver at the bottom of the water the longest.
 See the detailed instruction in this video

-Materials needed: 1 empty water bottle, 1 bending straw, 1 paper clip, playdoh as weight to keep the diver upright in water, a paper cup or another water proof material
+Materials needed: 1 empty water bottle, 1 bending straw, 1 paper clip, playdoh as a weight to keep the diver upright in the water, a paper cup or another waterproof material

 Materials needed: paper cups, at least 6 per group; rubber bands, one for each group; strings

 Cup Blow: fill one cup with a little water, then stack the 2nd paper cup inside the one with water.
 Leave a 3rd empty cup close to the stack with a little distance in between.
 The challenge is to blow the 2nd cup inside the one with water into the 3rd cup.
 This is a fun activity to learn about air dynamics and forces.
 You can check out this video to see what it is like and tips and tricks.

 Materials needed: 3 same paper cups, a little water

 Swimming Contest: draw some fun characters on a shallow plate with a dry-erase marker.
 Any character should be fine, like a boy, a spider, or a balloon.
 The key is to make sure all parts of the character are connected.
 After the drawing is dry, fill the plate with some water so the character is completely submerged under water.
 Within a minute, you will see the character start floating around.
 The challenge is to move the character to a pre-designated spot by blowing air through the straw.
 Check out this video, who used aluminum foil instead.
 The key to the smooth running of the game is to use a dry-erase marker to draw the character.
 From the feedback I got, it is best to get brand-new ones.

 You can also turn this into a team activity by defining the number of rounds the team has to move the little figure through the course.

 Materials needed: dry erase marker (brand new ones work best), plates or aluminum foil, straws.